qut-dmrc/encrypt_all_the_things/presentation.md

 # Why are you here?

-What do you want to get out of this session.
+What do you want to get out of this session?
+What privacy or security issues might effect your research?
 Discuss in groups (5 minutes)

+Note:
+* break into groups
+* discuss what privacy or security issues might effect your research & summarise on butchers paper
+* each group report back

 ---